yaqwsx/bcthesis/symdivine.md

 significantly outperformed the previous one on the real-world programs with more arithmetic.
 Support for \bdd representation was dropped in the current version and the \smt representation is the only one shipped.
-We describe this representation in detail in section todo as it an essential preliminary for our work presented in this thesis.
+We describe this representation in detail in \autoref{sec:symdivine:smtstore} as it an essential preliminary for our work presented in this thesis.

 # Internal architecture